-If you think you may be suffering from a yeast infection, the DrHouse app can help you to get a diagnosis and treatment from a healthcare professional.
-With our app, you can start an on-demand online doctors visit from the comfort of your own home, and get started on treatment as soon as possible.
+If you think you may be suffering from a yeast infection, the DrHouse app can help you get a diagnosis and treatment from a healthcare professional.
+With our app, you can start an on-demand online doctor visit from the comfort of your own home, and get started on treatment as soon as possible.

 - A yeast infection is a fungus buildup that can cause a number of different symptoms, including bloating and abdominal pain.

 - It’s a very common and easily treatable infection, and most women will experience it at some point during their lifetime.